113ll3/Ibmclouddocscli/reference/ibmcloud/extend_cli.md

 For more commands to manage plug-ins, run `ibmcloud plugin` to see the help messages.
 {: tip}

-## Install a Plug-in from the {{site.data.keyword.Bluemix_notm}} CLI repository
+## Install a plug-in from the {{site.data.keyword.Bluemix_notm}} CLI repository

-### Step 1: Search for the Plug-in
+### Step 1: Search for the plug-in

 1. Use the command `ibmcloud plugin repo-plugins -r REPO_NAME` to look for a plug-in in the repository.
-2. The {{site.data.keyword.Bluemix_notm}} CLI has the official repository with the name `Bluemix`, you can search the official plug-ins as shown in the following example:
+2. The {{site.data.keyword.Bluemix_notm}} CLI has the official repository with name 'Bluemix', you can search the official plug-ins as shown in the following example:

   ```
   $ ibmcloud plugin repo-plugins -r Bluemix